 For this Oregon road trip itinerary, we recommend you book 2 nights in Portland – the first and the last.
 Of course, you can modify the plan to your needs.

 During our few trips, we stayed in the Courtyard by Marriott Portland City Center.
 We really enjoyed staying here.
 Our room was clean, and it had a lot of space, the service was great.
 We also stayed in the Mark Spencer Hotel, which is fabulous, in the city’s heart.
+But check below on the Deals finder the best offers.

 During the last trip with the motorhome, we stopped at Portland Fairview RV Park.